TonyRipa/PlaceValue/README.md

 WholePlaceValueComplex2
 ------------------------
 <i>wholeplacevaluecomplex2.js</i> is like a version of WholePlaceValue2 where the digits are allowed to be complex.
 One display innovation of this data-type is in its elegant representation of its complex digits.
 The complex digits are displayed in angle-magnitude form so as to save space.
-So, to represent a single digit whose value is twice the imaginary units (a.k.a.
-2i) we would write <span style="display:inline-block;transform-origin:50% 70%;transform:rotate(1.5707963267948966rad)">②</span>.
-This way many such digit may be placed in a relatively small space without clutter.
+So, to represent a single digit whose value is twice the imaginary unit (a.k.a.
+2i) we would render the character ② rotated by 90°.
+This way many such digits may be placed in a relatively small space without clutter.
 Apart from merely having a clutter free representation this representation allows us to see otherwise obscured patterns.
 For example, Laplace's complex number s which has the property of differentiating anything that it multiplies, exposes its circular character in this representation (albeit only in 1 quadrant, for all 4 see ComplexPlaceValue).
 Whereas in a+bi form it looks like this:

 <table><tbody><tr><td>2+2i</td><td>1+2i</td><td>2i</td></tr><tr><td>2+i</td><td>1+i</td><td>i</td></tr><tr><td>2</td><td>1</td><td>0</td></tr></tbody></table>